Gravitational scalar production with a generic reheating scenario: Production during inflation

 \section{Production during inflation}

 We first consider the production of a scalar $s$ during inflation.
 The potential for the scalar field $s$ is given by

 where the scalar mass is taken to be much smaller than the Hubble parameter during inflation.
-As our focus is on feebly-interacting particles, we further assume that the self-interaction coupling is small, {\it i.e.}, $\lambda_s \ll 1$, but not zero; see, {\it e.g.}, Ref.~\cite{Feiteira:2025rpe} for the discussion on the $\lambda_s \to 0$ limit.
-When the scalar mass is lighter than the inflationary Hubble scale, quantum fluctuations of the field get continuously generated.
-Following the standard Starobinsky-Yokoyama approach to inflation \cite{Starobinsky:1994bd}, one can see that the stochastic noise from horizon-crossing modes builds up a non-zero variance in the field value.
+As our focus is on feebly-interacting particles, we further assume that the self-interaction coupling is small, {\it i.e.}, $\lambda_s \ll 1$, but not zero.\footnote{ The free scalar field case, $\lambda_s = 0$, is qualitatively different from the case under consideration, namely $\lambda_s \ll 1$ (with $\lambda_s \langle s^2 \rangle_{\rm end} \gg m_s^2$, see also footnote~\ref{footnote:lambdasneq0-2}).
+Thus, the analysis presented here cannot be used to infer any constraint on such a scenario.
+For instance, the Starobinsky--Yokoyama equilibrium variance would be given, in the free scalar case, by $\langle s^2 \rangle_{\rm end} = 3 H_{\rm end}^4 / (8 \pi^2 m_s^2)$ \cite{Starobinsky:1994bd,Tenkanen:2019aij,Feiteira:2025rpe} instead of Eq.~\eqref{eqn:fieldvar_SY}.
+Readers may refer to Ref.~\cite{Feiteira:2025rpe} for the corresponding constraints in the free scalar case. } When the scalar mass is lighter than the inflationary Hubble scale, quantum fluctuations of the field get continuously generated.
+Following the standard Starobinsky--Yokoyama approach to inflation \cite{Starobinsky:1994bd}, one can see that the stochastic noise from horizon-crossing modes builds up a non-zero variance in the field value.
 At the end of inflation, the variance $\langle s^2 \rangle_{\rm end}$ can be expressed as

 The coefficient $\alpha_{\rm SY}$ encodes whether the duration of inflation is long enough for the probability distribution function of $s$ to reach its equilibrium.
 When equilibrium is reached, one obtains \cite{Starobinsky:1994bd}